 Memories of Contort, 2019 (stills, video and spoken word) was commissioned by Gorse/The Pickled Body and installed in the Illuminations Gallery at Maynooth University, Ireland as part of the Form Ever Follows Function exhibition.
 I also composed and performed the sound.

 I made my 21 minutes artist moving image installation Can You Hear the Interim (2020) as part of a postgraduate MSc in experimental Filmmaking and Media Arts at Glasgow University, graduating with first class distinction in December 2020.
-I have also published writing in relation to this process and am considering further practice led PhD research.
-I've also produced a series of large scale related paintings and made some objects.
+I composed, performed and arranged the soundtrack using harmonium, harmonica, field recordings and electronics.
+It has since been mastered by Lawrence English at Negative Space and the film and soundtrack will be released as part of my The Absolution of Shyness hybrid book project.

 I published a selection from my series of Transmitter/Transformation photographs of the Craigkelly transmitter on the Binn (hill), Burntisland in my work 'in the to and fro of unknown dialogue there are component truths' in issue 2 of Oscillations Journal.
 Accompanied by text, the photographs exemplify my love of blur, transformation by weather and darkness, points of in between, and repetitive looking from a point in place and the layers of before.